Request Denied: A Short Story

-Request Denied was originally included in my dark fiction collection Rolling The Bones: 12 Tales of Life, Death, Loss, & Redemption, and surprisingly, it has probably spurred the most reader reaction…and since it hasn’t also been published independently as a Kindle single, I thought I’d publish it here, as another freebie (as I did with A Bearable Darkness of Being and Hell or High Water).
+Request Denied was originally included in my dark fiction collection Rolling The Bones: 12 Tales of Life, Death, Loss, & Redemption, and surprisingly, it has probably spurred the most reader reaction of any of the stories in that collection…and, since it hasn’t been published as a Kindle single, I thought I’d publish it here, as another freebie (as I did with A Bearable Darkness of Being and Hell or High Water).
 So…enjoy!

 “If you judge people, you have